intel/backport-iwlwifi/iwlwifi-stack-dev/Documentation/developers/tracing.rst

  * To get the command IDs, the scripting starts from ``enum iwl_mvm_command_groups`` from which kernel-doc links point to the command ID enums defining the correct IDs within the group.

-   For FMAC, a special case adds the correct enum and group value for FMAC, this isn't done in the code.

  * At the top level, kernel-doc links from the command to structures are used to determine which structures are possible for a given command/notification